Sensory Play Ideas with Blankets, Pillows, and Cushions

-One of my favorite ways to offer proprioceptive input to my daughter or even nieces and nephews is with a blanket, cushions, and pillows I have at home.
-These can be referred to as pillow squeezes, blanket roll ups, blanket tugs or rides to adults, and to our children…let’s encourage them to make a burrito, taco, or go for a magic carpet ride!
+One of my favorite ways to offer calming sensory input to my daughter or even nieces and nephews is with a blanket, cushions, and pillows I have at home.
+These simple sensory tools can be referred to as pillow squeezes, blanket roll-ups, blanket tugs, or rides to adults—and to our children…let’s encourage them to make a burrito, taco, or go for a magic carpet ride!
 Follow the directions below for each guided activity.

 Pillow Squeezes